IDN Catalogue Profile - Specification

 Local Context model

-Figure B.4.1: Overview of elements of the Local Context Model.
+Figure C.1: Overview of elements of the Local Context Model.

 This model requires that a LocalContextLabel, which is a specialised skos:Concept, is assigned to a catalogued dcat:Resource via an intermediate node of type QualifiedLocalContext.
 This use of the "Qualified Relations" graph modelling pattern allows for the nature of the Resource/LocalContextLabel relationship to be defined.